International Reservation of Title Clauses - A Study of Dutch, French and German Private International Law in the Light of European Law1999

 The rules of substantive law relating to the reservation of title clause differ from country to country.
 This book addresses problems which may arise if a reservation of title clause is employed within international transactions, especially transactions between Germany, France, and the Netherlands.
 The author seeks the solution in private international law, since other means of addressing the problem, such as harmonization and unification of substantive law rules, have failed so far.

-This study is an important contribution to the understanding of European integration in a hitherto relatively neglected subject area and is suitable for a wide range of potential readers: both academics and practitioners in private international law and European law should find it of great interest.
+This study is an important contribution to the understanding of European integration in a hitherto relatively neglected subject area and is suitable for a wide range of potential readers; both academics and practitioners in private international law and European law should find it of great interest.